spcorcor18/LPO-8852/lectures/Lecture 2/README.md

 * Use of <em>robust</em> standard error formula.

+* <em>Boostrapping</em> as a tool for estimating standard errors.

 * In-class exercise:
-	* Simulating data from a known population distribution, and estimating a regression using OLS
+	* Simulating data from a known population distribution, and estimating a regression using OLS.
-	* Illustration of omitted variables bias and regression anatomy formulas
+	* Illustration of omitted variables bias and regression anatomy formulas.
+	* Bootstrapping examples.